What is psoriasis?

 Sometimes psoriasis rashes can become infected.
 If this happens you may develop weeping patches of skin, yellow crust or swelling around the rash.

 Around 1 in 100 people around the world get psoriasis at some point in their life.
 It can happen at any age, but it's much more common in adults than children.
 Most people with psoriasis have their first symptom before they're 35.

 It's equally common in women and men.

 What causes psoriasis?

-Emollients (moisturisers) should be applied to affected skin regularly.
-This is particularly important during a psoriasis flare-up, but you should also keep a good, consistent emollient regime to prevent triggering a flare-up in the first place.
+Emollients (moisturisers) should be applied to your skin regularly.
+This is particularly important if you're having a psoriasis flare-up, but following a good, consistent routine can help prevent flare-ups too.

 If emollients are not helping, other topical treatments can be prescribed by a GP.
 These include vitamin D analogue creams, steroid creams, coal tar preparations and calcineurin inhibitor creams.

-For more severe psoriasis, a GP would refer you to a dermatologist.
-Specialist treatments for psoriasis include phototherapy (light therapy), and oral or injected medication that can moderate the immune system.
+In the case of severe psoriasis, a GP will refer you to a dermatologist.
+Specialist treatments for psoriasis include phototherapy (light therapy), and medication that can moderate your immune system.

 A GP will usually be able to diagnose psoriasis in a clinical examination.
 If there’s doubt about what it might be, a small skin sample can be taken for analysis.

 Your psoriasis is not improving despite regular use of emollient creams